International Project on Decommissioning Risk Management

 - Promote and encourage the sharing of risk management experience among participants

-One expected outcome of the project is to establish recommendations on risk management for the decommissioning of facilities using radioactive material.
-These recommendations would provide Member States with practical examples of the practices and procedures used for risk management in the planning and execution of decommissioning.
+One outcome of the project was establishment of recommendations on risk management for the decommissioning of facilities using radioactive material.
+These recommendations provided Member States with practical examples of the practices and procedures used for risk management in the planning and execution of decommissioning.